MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

       [out, retval ] ICoreWebView2StagingTextureStream** value);
   /// Get the graphics adapter LUID of the renderer.
 The host should use this
   /// LUID adapter when creating D3D device to use with CreateTextureStream().
-HRESULT GetRenderAdapterLUID([out, retval] LUID* luid);
+  [propget] HRESULT RenderAdapterLUID([out, retval] LUID* luid);
   /// Listens for change of graphics adapter LUID of the browser.
-  /// The host can get the updated LUID by GetRenderAdapterLUID.
+  /// The host can get the updated LUID by RenderAdapterLUID.
 It is expected
   /// that the host updates texture's d3d Device with UpdateD3DDevice,
   /// removes existing buffers and creates new buffer.
-  HRESULT add_RenderAdapterLUIDUpdated(
+  HRESULT add_RenderAdapterLUIDChanged(
-      [in] ICoreWebView2StagingRenderAdapterLUIDUpdatedEventHandler* eventHandler,
+      [in] ICoreWebView2StagingRenderAdapterLUIDChangedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);
   /// Remove listener for start stream request.
-  HRESULT remove_RenderAdapterLUIDUpdated(
+  HRESULT remove_RenderAdapterLUIDChanged(
       [in] EventRegistrationToken token);
 }
 /// This is the interface that handles texture streaming.